w3f/Grants-Program/applications/massbit_route.md

 |   **8.
 Community Gateway**

 - Gateways are entry-points to the Massbit network, which receive blockchain API requests from dApps.
 It keeps a list of verified Nodes in the same zone, and forward requests to those nodes.
 It also stores static content of blockchain requests to reduce the response time for identical requests that come in later
+- Utilizing Open Resty framwork, Gateways are repsonsible for blockchain traffic within each zone.
+The robust functionalities of Open Resty framework allows advanced and efficient routing capabilities for Massbit dAPI entrypoints including:
+  - Load Balancing for multiple Node-as-a-Service enpoints like Infura or Getblock
+  - accepting blockchain requests from dAPI entrypoints
+  - Rate limiting
+  - Geo IP detection and routing for optimal response time
+  - Edge caching
+  - Routing to only functional Upstream servers (Massbit Node)

 |   **9.
 Community Node**

 - Community Nodes receive requests from upstream Community Gateway and forward them to the attached blockchain data source.
 In addition, it works with Massbit Fisherman to make sure the data source is available and synchronized with peers before it can receive new blockchain API requests from Gateways.
+- Also utilizing Open Resty framework, it acts as one of the Upstream Servers for all of the Massbit Gateways in the same zone, and forwards traffics to its own blockchain data source.
+- Node Providers can make their own decision whether to run Massbit Node and blockchain RPC node on the same host/server or different ones.

 #### Traffic Routing Mechanism